Rosa-lyn/Rosa-lyn.github.io/README.md

 # Portfolio Website

-Here is my portfolio website, which is a space for me to showcase my coding and design work.
+Here is my portfolio website, which is a space for me to showcase my coding work.
 This is an ongoing project, which I hope to add to and make changes to as I learn new technologies.

 ## Built With